Pixel 8a: Design

 The front is made of Corning Gorilla Glass 3, the back is made of plastic, and the frame is made of aluminum.
 The Pixel 8a also features an IP67 dust and water resistance rating.

 Generally, the only design differences between the Pixel 8a and the Pixel 7a are the matte coating of the back and more rounded corners, similar to the Pixel 8.

-On the bottom side of the smartphone there is a USB-C 3.2 port and two cutouts for the loudspeaker (to the right from USB-C) and for the microphone.
+On the bottom side of the smartphone there is a USB-C port supporting USB 10Gbps and two cutouts for the loudspeaker (to the right from USB-C) and for the microphone.
 On the top side, there is a mmWave antenna on the US model and the additional microphone.
 On the left side, there is a SIM tray for one nano-SIM card.
 On the right side, there is the volume rocker and the power button.

 The Pixel 8a is sold in the following colors: